-The presentation with questions and answers should be video recorded.
-Independent Assessors must assess the evidence from the Presentation and questioning holistically to determine the grade of pass, distinction or fail using the grading descriptors for this assessment method.
-The EPAO shall retain the recording of the presentation for verification purposes and to demonstrate that presentation took place and ensuring validity of the decision.
+The outcome of the presentation with questions and answers should be recorded.
+Independent Assessors must assess the evidence from the presentation and questioning holistically to determine the grade of pass, distinction or fail using the grading descriptors for this assessment method.
+The EPAO shall retain evidence of the presentation for verification purposes and to demonstrate that presentation took place and ensuring validity of the decision.